InfyOmLabs/ads-sdk/README.md

             <------------   set color in theme --------------->

                      Progressbar color ------> colorPrimary
-                     Button and Space -------> colorAccent
+                     Button and Space -------> tabSelectedTextColor

  3). use below code in activity